State Accredited agencies may also be eligible for insurance rate discounts.

 Click here to download a list of accredited agencies

-Accreditation is a progressive and time-proven way of helping law enforcement agencies calculate and improve their overall performances.
+Accreditation is a progress and time-proven method of assisting law enforcement agencies to calculate and improve their overall performance.
 The foundation of Accreditation lies in the adoption of standards containing a clear statement of professional objectives.
-Participating agencies conduct a thorough self-analysis to determine how existing operations can be adapted to meet these objectives.
-When the procedures are in place, a team of trained assessors verifies that applicable standards have been successfully implemented.
+Participating agencies conduct a thorough self-analysis to determine how existing operations can be adapted to meet these standards and objectives.
+When the procedures are in place, a team of trained, independent assessors verifies that the applicable standards have been successfully implemented.

-The New Jersey State Association of Chiefs of Police has pursued the concept and development of a voluntary statewide law enforcement accreditation program for New Jersey.
-This effort has resulted in the formation of the NJSACOP Law Enforcement Accreditation Commission (LEAC), consisting of commissioners with the overall responsibility of adoption of program standards, as well as review of all assessment reports and approval of all recommendations for the granting of accredited status of applicant agencies.
+The New Jersey State Association of Chiefs of Police has pursued the concept and development of a voluntary statewide law enforcement accreditation program for New Jersey which has resulted in the formation of the NJSACOP Law Enforcement Accreditation Commission, consisting of commissioners with the overall responsibility of adoption of program standards, as well as review of all assessment reports and approval of all recommendations for the granting of accredited status of applicant agencies.

-The attitudes, training and actions of personnel of New Jersey’s law enforcement agencies best reflect compliance with the standards contained in this program.
-Policy and procedure based on Accreditation will not insure a crime-free environment for citizens, nor will it ensure an absence of litigation against law enforcement agencies and executives.
+The attitudes, training and actions of personnel of New Jersey's law enforcement agencies best reflect compliance with the standards contatining in this program.
+Policy and procedure based on Accreditation will not insure mistake-free policing or a crime-free environment for citizens.
+Nor will it ensure an absence of litigation against law enforcement agencies and executives.
 However, comprehensive and effective leadership through professionally based policy development is directly influenced by a law enforcement program that is thorough, complete, and obtainable, and based on standards that reflect professional best practices.

-- New Jersey Law Enforcement Accreditation Program Manual (3rd Ed.)
+- NJ Law Enforcement Accreditation Program Glossary of Terms

 - NJSACOP File Labels 5366